05 July 2024

-With the exception of pensioners (see below), both the Labour and Conservative manifestos make no mention of what comes next for the personal allowance, which is currently frozen until April 2028, whereas the Liberal Democrats have pledged to raise the tax-free personal allowance when public finances allow.
-Labour and the Conservatives have indicated they intend to keep the thresholds frozen until 2028, though the current Chancellor, Jeremy Hunt, (speaking on the BBC Today programme in late May) confirmed that the Conservatives wouldn't continue the freeze beyond then.
+The manifesto made no mention of what comes next for the personal allowance or income tax thresholds, which are currently frozen until April 2028.
+Elsewhere on the campaign trail Labour indicated they intend to keep the thresholds frozen until 2028.
 It should be noted that in recent years we've seen a divergence for Scottish taxpayers in rates and bands on non-saving, non-dividend income, which are set by the Scottish Parliament.
-At the time of writing the SNP hasn't yet released their manifesto.

-It's expected that the UK’s non-dom regime will be replaced with one that's residency-based, whichever party wins.
-The final design of the new regime won’t be clear until after the election, with Labour pledging they'll be “closing further non-dom loopholes”, including preventing the use of offshore trusts to mitigate UK inheritance tax.
-While Labour’s manifesto is light on detail beyond this, it has previously indicated other areas of the currently proposed rules which it may reform – our private tax specialists explore what changes could mean for different people here.
+It's expected that Labour will continue with the current policy to replace the UK’s non-dom regime with one that's residency-based.
+Though we expect some further changes in how the policy is designed as Labour pledged they would be “closing further non-dom loopholes”, including preventing the use of offshore trusts to mitigate UK inheritance tax.
+While Labour’s manifesto was light on detail beyond this, the Labour Party has previously indicated other areas of the currently proposed rules that it may reform.

 Read more:

-With both the Conservative and Liberal Democrat manifestos including pledges (detailed below) on CGT, the absence of any policy pledge from Labour on its future has continued to fuel speculation.
-Elsewhere on the campaign trail senior Labour figures have sought to reassure that it has “no plans” to increase CGT (beyond the previously announced policy on the tax treatment of carried interest), though unlike income tax, national insurance, VAT and corporation tax, Labour hasn't ruled out a future rise in its manifesto.
+The absence of any policy pledge in the Labour manifesto on CGT fuelled speculation about its future.
+On the campaign trail senior Labour figures sought to reassure that it has “no plans” to increase CGT (beyond the previously announced policy on the tax treatment of carried interest).
+However, unlike income tax rates, national insurance, VAT and corporation tax, Labour didn’t rule out a future rise in its manifesto.

 Read more: Election manifestos: What's happening with capital gains tax?

-Following the Conservative Government’s abolishment of the Lifetime Allowance in the Spring Budget 2023, Rachel Reeves, the Shadow Chancellor, noted that Labour will reverse the changes to tax-free pension allowances, saying it was "the wrong priority, at the wrong time, for the wrong people”.
-However, it’s been reported that Labour have been reconsidering this position and it wasn't a policy which made it into its manifesto.
+The previous Government abolished the Lifetime Allowance in the Spring Budget 2023.
+Rachel Reeves, who was Shadow Chancellor at the time, noted that Labour will reverse the changes to tax-free pension allowances, saying it was "the wrong priority, at the wrong time, for the wrong people”.
+However, during the election campaign, it was reported that Labour was reconsidering this position, and it wasn't a policy that made it into its manifesto.

 The Labour manifesto has a targeted pledge to increase stamp duty on purchases of residential property by non-UK residents by 1%.